-Make a jacket in three easy steps
+Make the jacket in three easy steps

-2. Bring the lower corners to their corresponding pins at the neck.
+2. Bring the lower corners to their corresponding pins at the back neck.
 Pin the short edge to the long edge to form the sleeve.

 3. Lap the long edge over the short edge.
 Topstitch or slipstitch the shoulder/arm seam together.